Kevin-Zh-CS/HospitalHub/DB/README.md

 $ python3 gen_sql/main.py
 ```

-Then, execute `init_data.sql`, insert some initial values into the database
+Then, execute `/init/init_data.sql`, insert some initial values into the database